PROGRAMS

 About Civics Boot Camp

-Civics Boot Camp is an interactive and experiential six-week learning opportunity for citizens of all walks of life.
+Civics Boot Camp is an interactive and experiential eight-week learning opportunity (two hours weekly, September 24 to November 19, with a break during Fall Reading Week, October 20-25) for citizens of all walks of life.

-Participants come together to explore crucial issues with a municipal lens, working to understand where the City spends money, how cities and communities are built, and how to engage others in city-making actions.
+Participants will come together at Carleton Dominion-Chalmers Centre to explore crucial issues with a municipal lens, working to understand where the City spends money, how cities and communities are built, and how to engage others in city-making actions.

 Boot Camp students gain important skills such as city making, civic navigation, city building, budgeting, governance and more.